curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-17-handling-mouse-events.markdown

 #endif
 ```

 Fixed this error, the app builds successfully.
-The app's window appears, I move
+The app starts, a window appears
-the mouse and... nothing happens :(
+on the screen, I move the mouse and... nothing happens :(

-The cursor stands still at the center of the game scene.
+The cursor is still at the center of the game scene.

 After a small search, I find the solution: I'm missing a *tracking area*!